javiermontanana/grade5theory/_ag-clefs-and-registers/clefs-and-register.md

-IF we want to be able to write all the notes in a very wide range let's say the whole range of the piano.
+If we want to be able to write all the notes in a very wide range, let's say the whole range of the piano.

 In treble clef, to write middle C we already need to use a ledger line, We could use more and more ledger lines to write lower and lower notes, but it quickly becomes hard to read and write these.

+[mid-C-in-treble]

 By using a different clef, we can centre the stave on a different set of notes, (a different register).
 This will allow us to write *those* notes without ledger lines,